ciaranmercer/metacritic-review-fetcher/README.md

 - Sheet number is indexed starting at 0
 - Entires that could not be retrieved are assigned a value of -1
 - Output filename is `output.xlsx`

+### Disclaimer

+This project has been created for educational and learning purposes.
+It is not designed to be ran at scale.
+Always respect rate limits.